Now accepting applications for September 2019

 Helping one child at a time

 The House Schools Trust is an independent charity that raises funds and awards means-tested scholarships to bright and promising children whose parents would not otherwise be able to consider sending them to an independent fee-paying school.

 Means-tested scholarships are available, as funds permit, for children aged 7+.
 Candidates must currently be attending a state school and must have the right to reside in the UK.
 The scholarships are for places at one of the three schools in the House Schools Group, Bassett House in Kensington, Orchard House in Chiswick and Prospect House in Putney.
-Candidates should apply directly to their preferred school (invariable the one closest to their home).
+Candidates should apply via the email firstname.lastname@example.org stating their preferred school/s (invariable the one closest to their home).

 Who should apply?

 The Trust looks for enthusiastic, bright children who are motivated to do well and who will be likely both to benefit from their time at one of these schools and to make a significant contribution to the overall life of the school.
 Family income is a determinant of qualification, with a current maximum annual gross household income of £50,000.
 Successful candidates are likely to be at the top, or at least in the top quartile, of their classes at their state schools.
 We also assess the candidate’s potential to gain a scholarship to an independent London day school at 11+.
 Although the most important factor we assess is academic potential, please do tell us if your child has any additional talents, such as unusually strong musical, drama or sporting abilities.

 M and I are so very grateful for the opportunity the House Schools Trust has given us as a family.
 I have watched M grow hugely in confidence and maturity since she joined OHS as a shy 8 year old in year 4.
 She has also developed academically significantly and did better in the 11+process than I could ever have hoped for.